 Indeed, the Porsche CPO Program is no exception according to consensus within the industry.
 It is universally considered one of the best CPO programs in the marketplace.

 Vehicles that are first considered for the program are typically trade-ins or lease returns to an authorized Porsche dealership, which slates such vehicles for resell.

 The ones that make the cut to enter the Porsche Certified Pre-Owned (CPO) Program are known as “Porsche Approved” vehicles.
 This appellation is intended to connote the high standards and quality for which the name Porsche stands.

 The implication is further bolstered by the fact that all such Porsche Approved vehicles are inspected by, as well as serviced by, Porsche Certified technicians — using only Genuine Porsche parts.

 Eligibility for enrollment into the Porsche Certified Pre-Owned (CPO) Program applies to current model-year vehicles, as well as to vehicles up to eight previous model years.
-In any case, every candidate vehicle must have less than 100,000 miles.

 Furthermore, all CPO candidates must pass a rigorous inspection.
 Factory-trained Porsche technicians run each vehicle through a 111-point mechanical- and visual-inspection checklist (pictured above and below).
 Most of the checklist’s grades are evaluated on a pass / fail basis.